pqrs/rssnotifier/README.md

 Sends a Telegram message every time a new item is found in an RSS feed file.
 Also posts it to Facebook, Twitter and sends a notification to an Android app and keeps a log of every event.

-I use it to connect the content published in a sports club web page with its social networking accounts.
+I use it to connect the content published in a web site with its social networking accounts.
 Every time one of these events happens I receive a Telegram message.
 The program is ran through a cron job and produces no screen output but keeps a log of every event.

 This code uses: